 Does Your Organization Use Microsoft Teams?

 Think about a Digital Workplace Briefing.
-We help organizations streamline and customize a digital workplace on Office 365.
+We help organizations streamline and customize a digital workplace on Microsoft 365.